Ali-Raza-Gill/Git-and-Github/README.md

        then we have to run commands
-        I learn git and GitHub from this video of Sir Muhammad Umair Ahmad( (https://youtu.be/Stj0P5zSwcg ))
+        I learn git and GitHub from this video of Sir Muhammad Umair Ahmad( (https://youtu.be/Stj0P5zSwcg )) following are the most useful commands:
+        git init
+        git add .
+        git commit -m "your msg"